bguspl/bguspl.github.io/practical_sessions/PracticalSession03.md

 #### 2.1.3.
 Passing pointers

-To avoid passing objects by value you can also pass (by value) a pointer to the object.
+To avoid passing objects by value you can also pass a pointer to the object.
+The pointer itself can be either passed by value or by reference (although passing a pointer by reference is only useful if you want to change the value of the pointer variable of the caller, or you need the pointer variable's address for some reason).

 When passing a pointer we obtain a reference to the object but can also pass `nullptr` as an "uninitialized reference".